GSA/open-gsa-redesign/_apidocs/opportunities-api.md

 **Note**: <i>User can use only current GENC countries during the entity registration process, reference database and Active GENC state/province data used across SAM applications.</i>

-* when user access the location services API (https://open.gsa.gov/api/location-public-api/) use active/approved GENC countries or previously recognized inactive GENC countries from the NGA register
+* When user access the location services API (https://open.gsa.gov/api/location-public-api/) use active/approved GENC countries or previously recognized inactive GENC countries from the NGA register

 * Validation is run to only accept active/approved countries or subdivisions-country and record is blocked if attempt to add a non-active/approved countries or subdivisions-country (state, regions, provinces, etc.)